Gelson Martins

-Gelson Dany Batalha Martins ([ˈʒɛlsɐ̃ mɐɾˈtĩʃ]; born 11 May 1995) is a Portuguese professional footballer who plays as a winger for Ligue 1 club Monaco.
+Gelson Dany Batalha Martins ([ˈʒɛlsɐ̃ mɐɾˈtĩʃ]; born 11 May 1995) is a professional footballer who plays as a winger for Super League Greece club Olympiacos.

-He began his career at Sporting CP, appearing in 125 competitive matches and winning two trophies during his three-year tenure.
+He began his career at Sporting CP, appearing in 140 competitive matches and winning two trophies during his three-year tenure.
 In 2018, he signed with Atlético Madrid and, the following year, joined Monaco, initially on loan.
+He moved to Olympiacos in January 2024, notably winning the 2024–25 Super League Greece.

-A Portuguese international since 2016, Martins represented the nation at the 2018 World Cup and the 2017 Confederations Cup.
+Born in Cape Verde, Martins was a Portugal international since 2016, and was part of the squads at the 2018 FIFA World Cup and the 2017 FIFA Confederations Cup.

 Club career

 Sporting CP

 Born in Praia, Cape Verde, Martins moved to Portugal in his teens and played youth football with C.F.
 Benfica and Sporting CP.
 In March 2014, he was promoted to the B team of the latter and signed a contract lasting until 2019 and which included a release clause of €45 million.
 During his youth spell, his goal against C.F.
 União de Coimbra earned the praise of many, even though his coach at Sporting B had previously said that he was being "harmed" by not playing in his preferred position as winger.

 Martins made his professional debut on 24 August 2014, coming on as a late substitute for Lewis Enoh in a 1–0 away win against S.C.
 Olhanense in the Segunda Liga.
 On 21 December, he scored his first goal in the competition, contributing to a 3–1 victory at Vitória S.C.
 B.

 In summer 2015, Martins was promoted to the main squad by new manager Jorge Jesus.
 He made his competitive debut on 9 August, playing injury time in a 1–0 win over S.L.
 Benfica in the Supertaça Cândido de Oliveira.

 Martins first appeared in the Primeira Liga on 14 August 2015, playing one minute in a 2–1 defeat of newly promoted C.D.
 Tondela.
 On 15 January of the following year, against the same opponent, he scored Sporting's 5,000th goal in the competition, putting the hosts ahead in an eventual 2–2 draw.

 On 11 June 2018, Martins requested that his contract with Sporting be terminated following an incident in May in which a group of around 50 supporters invaded the club's training centre and assaulted several players and staff members.